obnoxxx/buildcontainer/README.md

 * deb packaging

-Of these, only the C language fedora  image is  implemented yet.
+Of these, only the C language fedora and debian   images are   implemented yet.

 **Example how to build and publisha fedora based image for compiling C projects:**